DataStephG/Kickstarter-analysis/README.md

 ![Outcomes Based on Launch Date](https://user-images.githubusercontent.com/55905864/65824269-eb868700-e21a-11e9-9950-6c78888d867c.png)

 Further analysis into the three months that historically perform the best, being May through July, should be considered.
-Looking into the goals and outcomes within those months might help pinpoint the best time for the amount relative to this campaign.
+Looking into the goals and outcomes within those months might help pinpoint the best time for the amount relative to this type of campaign.